Large Beam Diameter Dual-Axis Scanning Galvo Systems

 These high-speed Scanning Galvanometer Mirror Positioning Systems are designed for integration into OEM or custom laser beam steering applications with a beam diameter of <10 mm.
 Each system includes a dual-axis galvo motor and mirror assembly, associated driver cards, and driver card heatsinks.
 Also provided is a base plate, which allows the assembly to be mounted on our Ø1/2" posts and our range of tilt platforms.
 A low-noise, linear power supply (Item # prefix GPS011), covers for the driver cards (Item # GCE001), cage system adapter (Item # GCM012), and galvo assembly heat sink (Item # GHS003) are available separately (see below for details).
 Upon initial setup of the system, a function generator or DAQ card will be needed for operating the servo drivers; see Chapters 3 and 4 in the manual for additional information.

-The mirrors are offered with one of four coatings, as shown in the table below.
-Custom coatings are available upon request.
-Please contact Tech Sales for more details.
+The mirrors are offered with one of three coatings, as shown in the table below.

 GVS002 Schematic